Phloem and Xylem as Polar Transport

 The framework’s claim about this organisation is direct.
 The xylem-phloem vascular pair is the plant organism modon’s polar-jet axis, structurally parallel to the thalamocortical loop at the brain rung and to the peripheral sensory axon network at the body rung — biology’s chemistry-side implementation of the canonical loop at organism scale, with the xylem as one polar-coherent corridor and the phloem as its opposite-signed counterflow partner.
 The xylem runs the substrate-mechanical tension-pull arm of the loop, with a \simMPa-tension water column held by hydrogen-bonded cohesion against gravity; the phloem runs the substrate-mechanical pressure-push arm of the loop, with a \simMPa-pressure sucrose stream driven from osmotically loaded sources to sinks.
 The two arms are substrate-mechanically coupled (water in the phloem stream came up the xylem; sucrose loading at the leaf transfers water across the bundle-sheath / phloem interface; embolism in the xylem disrupts the phloem-source water supply); their counterflow is the substrate’s chemistry-side answer to the long-distance organism-scale-coherence problem in a plant body that has no muscles to pump, no heart to circulate, and no nerves to coordinate timing.

-This chapter develops the xylem as the substrate-coherent tension-pulled water column, the phloem as the substrate-coherent pressure-driven sucrose stream, the sieve plate as the plasmodesma architecture lifted to organism scale, the source-to-sink polarity as wrap-direction signature at organism scale, the xylem-phloem pair as a counterflow circuit structurally parallel to the thalamocortical loop, and tree height as the substrate-mechanical ceiling on the architecture.
+This chapter develops the xylem as the substrate-coherent tension-pulled water column, the phloem as the substrate-coherent pressure-driven sucrose stream, the sieve plate as the plasmodesma architecture lifted to organism scale, the source-to-sink polarity as wrap-direction signature at organism scale, the xylem-phloem pair as a counterflow circuit structurally parallel to the thalamocortical loop and as a both-poles structure split by organ position, and tree height as the substrate-mechanical ceiling on the architecture.
 It does not redo the callose-and-symplastic-domain chemistry that the plasmodesmata chapter developed, does not redo the chloroplast and Calvin-cycle machinery upstream of phloem loading, and does not redo the canonical-loop architecture developed across the cellular walk.
 The reading the framework adds is the architectural one: this is the polar-jet axis, lifted.

 Xylem as Tension-Pulled Substrate-Coherent Rope